Bluebird eggs hatch within a period between 24 to 50 hours. Chicks hatch blind and naked.

 Bluebird chicks develop fast.
-After hatching, chicks begin making calls loud enough to be heard when parents arrive with food.
+After hatching, young bluebirds begin making calls loud enough to be heard when parents arrive with food.

-By day 13 and older, male and female chicks can be told apart based on their plumage color.
+By day 13 and older, male and female young bluebirds can be told apart based on their plumage color.

 Leaving the nest comes next.